Fossett Lab Resources

 Recording your experience

 It may be necessary to record your holographic experience for future reference.
-This can be done easily using voice input through Cortana.
+This can be done easily using voice input through Cortana, or now using gestures:

 - To start recording a video simply say, “Hey, Cortana.
 Start recording”.
 To stop recording say, “Hey, Cortana.
 Stop recording.”